icerpc/icerpc-csharp/examples/Authorization/README.md

 # Authorization

-This example application illustrates how to create an authentication interceptor, authentication middleware and authorization middleware that can be used to authorize requests.
+This demo demonstrates how token based authorization and authentication can be implemented with an interceptor and  two middleware.
+The token provides identify information and is encrypted with a symmetric encryption algorithm (AES).
+An application would typically use a 3rd-party token based authentication library instead.

 The server is configured with two middleware: `AuthenticationMiddleware` and `AuthorizationMiddleware`.
 The first middleware is responsible for decrypting an identity token from the request field and storing it in a corresponding request feature.
-The second middleware is responsible for checking if the identity feature is present in the corresponding request feature and check if the request is authorized.
+The second middleware is responsible for checking if the identity feature is present in the corresponding request feature and it checks if the request is authorized.

 The client is configured with an `AuthenticationInterceptor` interceptor.
 The interceptor is responsible for adding the encrypted identity token to a request field.
 The identity token is returned by an `Authenticator` service after